2017 Program Info

 We know that some riders need flexibility in order to do other after-school activities, sports, and high school mountain bike racing.
 We are willing to work one-on-one with families to find flexible arrangements when needed.
 Contact us.

 BJC is always working to increase girl’s participation in cycling.
 Please help spread the word and encourage girls to sign up!
-All girls – even beginners – are welcome to join practice for a “test ride” at any time.
+All girls – even beginners – are welcome to join practices for a “test ride” at any time.
 Just let us know!

 BJC provides a professional coaching staff that brings a high level of training and experience to the program.
 Our coaches include top-level racers, national champions, and veterans of the sport.
 All of them have a passion for junior cyclocross that fuels our success.
-In 2016, we’re grateful that most of our veteran coaches are returning, including Margell Abel, Michael Robson, Greg Keller, Johs Huseby, and Lester Pardoe among others!

 BJC has been designated a “Center of Excellence” by USA Cycling every year since 2008.
+This designation is awarded to select junior development teams which excel in the development of young cycling athletes.

 Junior riders must have a license to race. ($35 for a USA Cycling license plus $15 for a Colorado license) Details here.

 Riders need their own cyclocross or mountain bike as well as a helmet and appropriate clothing (rain jacket, gloves, cold weather gear, etc.).
+Buy and sell gear on the BJC Facebook group.

 Other Team Benefits